ebenostby/FolderNav/README.md

  	Folder Down 	^⌘↓ (command-control down-arrow)
- 	Folder Parent	^⌘← (command-control left-arrow) Folder Child	^⌘→ (command-control right-arrow)
+ 	Folder Parent	^⌘← (command-control left-arrow) Folder Child	^⌘→ (command-control right-arrow) Folder Self ^⌘. (command-control dot)

+If you haven't selected a folder, these functions infer your folder from the first (target) photo you've got selected.
+Thus if you do "Folder Self" you can determine the folder your current image is in, essentially duplicating the "show in lightroom" button for that file.

 There are some limitations - when you Folder Up past the first folder, the command takes you to the parent folder if it can.
 None of these can take you to the top-level folders in your